kamarov-therussiantank/TankTrouble---Tank-Randomizer-1.3-/README.md

-**TankTroubleClassic-V2**
+**TTCV2**

-The TankTroubleClassic-V2 extension is a nostalgic journey into the past, aiming to breathe new life into the iconic TankTrouble game by restoring its vintage graphics to the modern multiplayer online platform.
-This endeavor involves the resurrection of old paint versions, timeless tank sprites, and the revival of weapon crate sprites that once adorned the classic TankTrouble gaming experience.
+The TTCV2 extension (aka TankTroubleClassic-V2) is a nostalgic journey into the past, aiming to breathe new life into the iconic Classic TankTrouble game by restoring its vintage graphics to the modern multiplayer online platform.
+This endeavor involves the resurrection of old paint versions, timeless tank sprites, and the revival of weapon crate sprites that once adorned the Classic TankTrouble gaming experience.
 ****
 `Features:`